glrodasz/bitbucket-pull-request-webtask/README.md

 # Bitbucket Pull Request Webtask
-A Webtask that works as a webhook for send an email each time that there is a pull request.
+A Webtask that works as a webhook for send an email each time that there is a new pull request on Bitbucket.

 ### Requirements
 1. Webtask account